LOKisGithub/LokisAsicTester/README.md

 # Usage
 You can prepare your config files and save them to the configs folder on the SD card.
 The WebUI will pickup all configs and show the in a dropdown, so you can easily chose between different config-files.

+- Boot your testfixture or S17+ Controlboard from SD
+- point your browser to [lokisAsicTester.local](http://lokisAsicTester.local)
+- setup your test config and binaries
+- hit the test button (IP-report button) or start the test from the WebUI